Vintage Go Kart Build

 These rims are five-inch, and have a 4-bolt pattern with a 2-13/16" bolt circle.
 Two-piece go-kart rims will always require tubes.

-Many old go karts and mini-bikes were originally fitted with either a Briggs & Stratton or Tecumseh 4-stroke flathead engine.
+Many old go karts and mini-bikes were fitted with either a Briggs & Stratton or Tecumseh 4-stroke flathead engine.
 This one had a Tecumseh 2-1/2 HP motor, dated 1968.

 vintage tecumseh h25 engine rebuild

-rebuild vintage Tecumseh engine
+vintage small engine build

-vintage tecumseh engine rebuild
+vintage go kart engine rebuild

 Go Kart Clutch